Lciappi/stack/README.md

 IMPORTANT:
 You need to download sqlite-jdbc jar file and then add it as a dependency in your IDE.
 If not, the program will be unable to connect to the database.
+Loginapp.java inside of frontend is the main class